senomorf/oci-cpu-shaper/docs/03-free-tier-reclaim.md

 2. Use the Monitoring console or OCI CLI to run the seven-day P95 query.
 3. Cross-check values against the shaper’s `/metrics` endpoint to ensure internal telemetry matches Oracle’s readings.

+Regression coverage keeps these guardrails honest: `TestControllerCpuUtilisationAcrossOCPUs` in `pkg/adapt/controller_test.go` now replays 1–4 OCPU CpuUtilization streams and asserts the adaptive controller delivers the same targets and relaxed polling intervals when utilisation stays hot.
+The suite also verifies the clamp at the minimum duty cycle, aligning with the shape-agnostic behaviour and reclaim buffer documented in §§3.1 and 5.2 of the implementation plan.[^plan-ocpu]

 ## 3.3 Responding to reclaim notifications

 Oracle sends email notifications ahead of reclaim.
 If alerts cite low CPU utilisation: